dendronhq/dendron-site/vault/dendron.topic.workbench.md

 ## Contextual UI

-Dendron has a number of built-in commands to the VSCode workbench environment.
+Dendron has a number of built-in commands to the VS Code workbench environment.
 Right clicking a file will allow for the option to run Dendron specific commands over it.
 The details of this feature are discussed in depth [[here|dendron://dendron.docs/rfc.29-contextual-ui]].

 ## Working with Multiple Columns

-VSCode lets you create multiple columns of your editor and arrange them any way you want them.
+VS Code lets you create multiple columns of your editor and arrange them any way you want them.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/workbench.windows.gif)